Polyblur: Removing mild blur by polynomial reblurring: Parametric mild blur model and estimation

 To calibrate the parameters $c$ and $\sigma_b$ we proceed as follows.
 Given a set of sharp high quality images, we simulate $K=1000$ random Gaussian blurry images, by randomly sampling the blur space and the image set.
 The Gaussian blur kernels are generated by sampling random values for $\sigma_0 \in [0.3, 4]$ and $\rho \in [0.15,1]$.
 Additive Gaussian white noise of standard deviation $1\%$ is added to each simulated blurry image.

 For each of the blurry images we compute the gradient features and the maximum and minimum values according to~\eqref{eq:grad_feature}.
 The parameters $c$ and $\sigma_b$ are estimated by minimizing the mean absolute error.
 Figure~\ref{fig:calibration_model} presents the calibration results.
-Additional details are included in the supplemental material.
+Additional details are included in Appendix~\ref{ap:model_calibration_assumptions}.